 Refurbished phone deals

 iPhone – Apple Refurbished iPhones should be your only destination for pre-own iPhones that are guaranteed to work.
-As they state on the Refurbished about page, refurbished iPhones come with a brand-new battery and outer shell, so it will look and perform like new.
+As they state on the Refurbished about page, refurbished iPhones come with a brand-new battery and outer shell, so they will look and perform like new.
 You can expect up to 15% savings on refurbished iPhones compared to buying new.

 Google Pixel – Head to this page on the Google store for refurbished Google Pixel deals.
 Each one comes with a one-year hardware warranty.
 They only hold older Pixels and the prices aren’t significantly lower, but acceptable for certified refurbished.